OxiDD/oxidd/README.md

 ## FAQ

-Q: Why is the `oxidd` crate on crates.io empty?

-A: OxiDD is not yet fully mature.
-Currently, we have some ideas in mind that will probably cause breaking changes.
-We decided to postpone the release on crates.io until we are a bit more confident that APIs won’t change a lot anymore.
-This is expected to happen in the course of 2024.

 Q: What about bindings for language X?

 OxiDD has a foreign function interface (FFI) located in the `oxidd-ffi` crate.
 It does not expose the entire API that can be used from Rust, but it is sufficient to, e.g., create BDDs and apply various logical operators on them.
 In principle, you can use the FFI from any language that can call C functions.
 However, there are also more ergonomic C++ bindings that build on top of the C FFI.
-They will soon-ish be added to this repository.
-Additionally, we are planning to provide Python bindings.
+You can just use include this repository using CMake.
+Additionally, we are currently working on Python bindings that will be published very soon.
+If you want to use OxiDD from a different language, please contact us.
+We really like to support you and your use-case.

 ## Licensing